 There’s just one small caveat.
-Eyeliner takes patience and time to truly master—two things we’re not exactly possessing in excess.
+Eyeliner takes patience and time to truly master—two things we don’t exactly possess in excess.
 Which is why we thought it was perfect timing for us to share some of our favorite eyeliner tips, lazy-girl style.
 Shaky hand?
 There’s a ridiculously easy fix.
 Uneven wings?
 We’ve got you.
-From now on, consider eyeliner the makeup weapon you can always depend on—even when, especially when you’re too lazy to even roll out of bed.
+From now on, consider eyeliner the makeup weapon you can always depend on—even when (especially when) you’re too lazy to even roll out of bed.
 Keep scrolling for all our best advice.

-If your hands get shaky any time you attempt to trace a line, try this makeup artist secret: clench your toes.
+If your hands get shaky any time you attempt to apply eyeliner, try this makeup artist secret: clench your toes.
 Yes, really.
 Makeup artist Erik Soto told us it’s an industry secret among artists with shaky hands.
 We tried it and can attest to its effectiveness.
 The more you know.

-Instead of spending precious time tracing the perfect, even line, go ahead and get lazy with it.
-As in, don’t be afraid of smudges or smears along the way, because everything can be easily cleaned up with a cotton swab and swipe of concealer.
-To fix a bump or smudge, dip a Q-tip in makeup remover and rub it over the offending area; then dip an angled brush in concealer and trace over your liner to perfect the line.
+Instead of spending precious time tracing the perfect even line, go ahead and get lazy with it.
+As in, don’t be afraid of smudges or smears along the way because everything can be easily cleaned up with a cotton swab and swipe of concealer.
+To fix a bump or smudge, dip a Q-tip in makeup remover and rub it over the offending area, and then dip an angled brush in concealer and trace over your liner to perfect the line.
 Here’s a visual.

-Another pro tip: To make any pencil eyeliner glide on as smoothly as gel, simply hold the tip over a lighter for just a few seconds.
+To make any pencil eyeliner glide on as smoothly as a gel, simply hold the tip over a lighter for just a few seconds.
 Even drugstore liners will go on as smooth as a dream.
-Trust.

 The easiest way to master a cat eye?
 Start with the flick first.
-Hold your eyeliner in the outer corner of your eye, then gently trace a small line at a 45-degree angle.
+Hold your eyeliner in the outer corner of your eye, and then gently trace a small line at a 45-degree angle.
 Next, trace your liner along your lid and just connect to the wing.
-We have a visual guide for you.